Developmental dyslexia and dysgraphia

 Outcome and contributions

-von Hagen, A., Kohnen, S. & Stadie, N. (submitted).
-Foreign language attainement of children/adolescents with poor literacy skills: A systematic review and meta-analysis.
-Review of Educational Research.
+von Hagen, A., Kohnen, S., & Stadie, N. (online 2020, April 24).
+Foreign language attainment of children/adolescents with poor literacy skills: A systematic review and meta-analysis.
+Educational Psychology Review (2021) 33:459–488

-von Hagen, A., Kohnen, S., & Stadie, N. (2017).
-Foreign language attainment of children and adolescents with poor literacy skills: A systematic review protocol.
+von Hagen, A., Kohnen, S. & Stadie, N. (2017).
+Foreign language attainement of children and adolescents with poor literacy skills: A systematic review protocol.
 PROSPERO 2017 CRD42017069980.

-Stadie, N., & Schöppe, D. (2014).
+Stadie, N. & Schöppe, D. (2014).
 PhoMo-Kids.
 Phonologie Modellorientiert.
 Für Kinder in der Vorschule, 1., 2. und 3.
 Klasse.
 Köln: ProLog.

-Schöppe, D., & Stadie, N. (2011).
+Schöppe, D. & Stadie, N. (2011).
 Multiple phonologische Verarbeitungsfähigkeiten von Kindern mit Entwicklungsdyslexie.
 Neurologie & Rehabilitation, 5/6, S. 295.

 Schröder, A., & Stadie, N. (2003).
 Analyse des buchstabierenden Lesens bei Entwicklungsdyslexie.
 Neurolinguistik, 17, 33-54.

-Stadie, N., & van de Vijvers, R. (2003).
-Neurolinguistic and neuropsychological approach to remediation of developmental dyslexia.
+Stadie, N. & van de Vijvers, R. (2003).
+A linguistic and neuropsychological approach to remediation in a german case of developmental dysgraphia.
 Annals of Dyslexia, 53, 280–299.